pragmaticslaboratory/matcher-cells-study-cases/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.

-If you want to try the Matcher Cells online, please visit this [link] (https://pragmaticslaboratory.github.io/matcher-cells-study-cases).
+If you want to try the Matcher Cells online, please visit this [link](https://pragmaticslaboratory.github.io/matcher-cells-study-cases).

 ## Development server